 Preheat your Bed before jumping in at night by creating a Rice Heating Pad.
 Just warm your heating pad in the microwave for 2-3 minutes, toss in your bed and wait 5 minutes before climbing in.

 Cover those drains!
-Have you ever accidentally stepped over the drain in your shower in the middle of winter, only to feel like you stepped in a snow bank?
+Have you ever accidentally stepped over the drain in your shower in the middle of winter, only to feel like you stepped in a snowbank?
 When your sink, tub and shower drains are not in use keep them covered.
 For about $2 you can purchase a rubber drain cover at the hardware store.

-Change your Furnace filter monthly.
+Change your furnace filter monthly.
 Low-cost filters are available at the hardware store.
 You will significantly increase the heater’s efficiency by creating proper airflow.
 Also, to make your home smell delicious, you can add a couple of drops of essential oil such as peppermint, clove, cinnamon, etc. to the filter.
 Each time the furnace kicks on the whole house will have the scent you applied to the screen.

 Remember to turn back your thermostat at night.
 By turning your thermostat back 8º for 8 hours each night, you will reduce your annual heating bill by 10%.
 You can further save money by installing a programmable thermostat, so you don’t have to remember to do anything.

-Contact your Heating Fuel company and ask them if they offer any discounts- some offer senior citizens discounts, good customer discounts (if you pay on time), Large Tank fill discounts and more.
+Another way to easily reduce heating costs is to contact your Heating Fuel company and ask them if they offer any discounts- some offer senior citizens discounts, good customer discounts (if you pay on time), Large Tank fill discounts and more.
 It never hurts to ask.

 Find a Fuel Co-Op in your Area– many areas offer a fuel co-op to gain access to majorly discounted oil rates, so for a $20-$25 upfront fee, you could save upwards of 20% off your annual heating expenses.